Sep. 2022, revise texts for DOSBox v0.74-3.

 DIR, which presumably is short for directory list.

 C: drive is empty.

-Now if you return to DOSBox and type
+Now, if you return to DOSBox and type

-RESCAN command or by using the
+rescan command or the

 Run the program

-vgaseasn and you should be prompted with the question Continue with Self Extraction?, answer
+vgaseasn, and you should be prompted with the question Continue with Self Extraction.
+Answer

 install.exe by typing

 install.
 It should load, and the Sierra On-Line Game Install/Setup Program dialog will appear.
 Press

 In the menu titled Installation Choices will have a list of hardware selections.
 Use the keyboard arrow keys ⬆️+⬇️ to highlight the menu items and press Enter to select.